 Since it has become an established laser solution in its own right, it has undergone its own forms of innovation and development over the years.
 There are now multiple forms of laser drilling processes available, which are: single-shot or percussion laser drilling, trepan laser drilling, and helical laser drilling.

-The vital need for laser drilling
+Why is there a vital need for laser drilling?

 Laser drilling has not just become an alternative for those in the manufacturing plants; it is, in many cases, the only viable solution.
 Laser drilling is able to create holes with diameters as small as 0.0005”, something that a conventional drill simply cannot achieve.